ais-open/ddl2dbt/ImplementationLogic.md

 ## Ddl2dbt

-**DDL parsing**
+**DDL/CSV parsing**

-The sequence of parsing the ddl is described below.
+The sequence of parsing the ddl and csv is described below.

 1. Once the ddl is loaded, we split the file contents using a &quot;;+newline&quot; characters, to get a list of individual statements.
 2. From the individual statements we search for the string &quot;_CREATE TABLE_&quot; HUB or SAT or LNK, when we find a statement, we do the following operations